-Adam Woodworth - Development Director
+Adam Woodworth - Development and Community Relations Director

 Adam Woodworth became active in theater in high school back in the 1980’s.
 During high school, he performed in Agatha Christie’s “The Mousetrap,” Patricia Clapp’s “Her Kissin’ Cousin,” and starred as Johnny Appleseed in the musical of the same name.

 Almost 25 years passed and Adam auditioned for a Limestone Stage production of John Carroll’s “A Carol for Tiny Tim” where he earned the role of Bob Cratchit.
 Adam has also been in the Limestone Stage’s “Poe After Dark” and is currently one of the Improv Players with Limestone’s very own “Quarried Away” Improv team.